mstocco/mariostoc.co/content/traininglog/20230129-challenge2023-21weeksout.md

 ### NOTES
 Total Time: **75 Mins** &nbsp; Normalized Power: **136W**

 With the bit of intensity to during the run [yesterday](javascript:flick('wed');), today was going to be interesting.
-Good news this morning; congestion is less, the weird cough is still there but no other ill effects.
+Good news this morning; congestion is less, the weird cough is still there but **no other ill effects**.

 Muscles are a bit, DOMS like stiff, shoulders (swim) and mostly quads (run).